-- 1/2 cup of thinly sliced pork (or bacon), sliced into 1 inch pieces
+- 1/2 cup of thinly sliced pork (sliced into 1-inch pieces; or substitute bacon)

 - 1 block firm tofu

-Add garlic and saute a couple more minutes, mixing to combine.
+Add garlic and sauté for a couple of more minutes, mixing to combine.

-Add kimchi and fry for about 5-7 minutes, until it becomes a darker reddish brown.
+Add kimchi and fry for about 5 to 7 minutes, until it becomes a darker reddish brown.

 Add sugar, soy sauce, sesame seeds, and sesame oil and fry for another minute.